msdickinson/blog/content/posts/Roller Coaster Design Decisions (Part 2).md

 * Test for return value, exceptions, state change, and interactions.
 * Test names follow UnitUnderTest_Scenario_Expected convention.
+* Using setup, act, assert comments to keep consistant structure
 * Each unit test I target one line of code and use as many asserts as needed for that line.
 * 100% Unit test coverage with every method independently tested (even if indirectly tested) and use internal methods over private.
 * For dependencies that have statics, and very challenging to test code, I choose to wrap them in another class and then add exclude from coverage.
 * For plan data objects that have no logic I exclude from code coverage.
+* Not using the setup method as it bleeds concerns between tests.
+I choose to use a factory method if needed between tests.

 I have written unit tests on the daily for 12 months.
 I have found the process of writing units to be even more valuable than the tests themselves.
 It forces me to slow down and take heavy considerations of my code by walk through all the of code paths without glossing over anything.
 I also enjoy the increased confidence I have when modifying in existing solution as breaks existing tests pointing me to places that I caused a change.

 ## Integration Testing

-With all APIs having a Proxy built with them, integration testing should be an easy project to maintain.
+With all APIs having a proxy built with them, integration testing should be an easy project to maintain.
 Integration tests will call all APIs and look for all expected returns except for server errors.

 ## Conclusion

 After careful thought on multiple system designs a plan emerged that fits well for the user stories and principles.
 Next walking though implementation decisions with SOILD using dependency injection.
 Then creating a general guideline for APIS using N-Tier, proxies, and SQL Scripts.
 Then looking though request flows and prototyping to find cross cutting concerns.
 Finally considerations with unit and integration testing were reviewed.

 These considerations have help set the table to hit the ground running with a clear high-level plan.
 I have heard that designing to early can cause over architecture instead of growing it as you need it.
-I have found that by the time it’s a major problem it can be a massive effort and level of risk to change it.
+I have found that by the time it’s a major problem it can be a massive effort and high level of risk to change it.
 Explaining to your boss that you need take a few days, weeks, months to rewrite code for maintenance is an uphill battle.